EFG Asset Management North America Corp. Invests $587,000 in Target Co. (NYSE:TGT)

-EFG Asset Management North America Corp. bought a new position in shares of Target Co.
-(NYSE:TGT – Free Report) during the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor bought 3,548 shares of the retailer’s stock, valued at approximately $587,000.
+EFG Asset Management North America Corp. purchased a new position in shares of Target Co.
+(NYSE:TGT – Free Report) in the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor purchased 3,548 shares of the retailer’s stock, valued at approximately $587,000.

-A number of other institutional investors also recently modified their holdings of TGT.
-Schwarz Dygos Wheeler Investment Advisors LLC grew its holdings in Target by 5.0% during the first quarter.
-Schwarz Dygos Wheeler Investment Advisors LLC now owns 12,225 shares of the retailer’s stock worth $2,049,000 after buying an additional 586 shares in the last quarter.
-United Capital Management of KS Inc. grew its holdings in Target by 3.6% during the first quarter.
-United Capital Management of KS Inc. now owns 34,727 shares of the retailer’s stock worth $5,752,000 after buying an additional 1,214 shares in the last quarter.
-North Star Investment Management Corp. grew its holdings in Target by 5.0% during the first quarter.
-North Star Investment Management Corp. now owns 57,178 shares of the retailer’s stock worth $9,470,000 after buying an additional 2,723 shares in the last quarter.
-Benjamin Edwards Inc. grew its holdings in Target by 463.4% during the first quarter.
-Benjamin Edwards Inc. now owns 2,603 shares of the retailer’s stock worth $431,000 after buying an additional 2,141 shares in the last quarter.
-Finally, Smith Chas P & Associates PA Cpas grew its holdings in Target by 63.0% during the first quarter.
-Smith Chas P & Associates PA Cpas now owns 3,771 shares of the retailer’s stock worth $625,000 after buying an additional 1,458 shares in the last quarter.
-79.05% of the stock is owned by institutional investors and hedge funds.
+Several other institutional investors have also bought and sold shares of TGT.
+Healthcare of Ontario Pension Plan Trust Fund grew its holdings in Target by 3,577.5% during the first quarter.
+Healthcare of Ontario Pension Plan Trust Fund now owns 1,471 shares of the retailer’s stock worth $312,000 after buying an additional 1,431 shares in the last quarter.
+Zions Bancorporation N.A. grew its holdings in Target by 3.3% during the first quarter.
+Zions Bancorporation N.A. now owns 3,045 shares of the retailer’s stock worth $646,000 after buying an additional 96 shares in the last quarter.
+Covestor Ltd grew its holdings in Target by 131.7% during the first quarter.
+Covestor Ltd now owns 702 shares of the retailer’s stock worth $149,000 after buying an additional 399 shares in the last quarter.
+Merit Financial Group LLC bought a new stake in Target during the first quarter worth $208,000.
+Finally, Ergoteles LLC grew its holdings in Target by 191.5% during the first quarter.
+Ergoteles LLC now owns 11,794 shares of the retailer’s stock worth $2,503,000 after buying an additional 7,748 shares in the last quarter.
+Institutional investors own 79.05% of the company’s stock.

-Several equities research analysts recently issued reports on the company.
-TheStreet downgraded Target from a “b-” rating to a “c+” rating in a report on Friday, June 16th.
-JPMorgan Chase & Co. downgraded Target from an “overweight” rating to a “neutral” rating and decreased their price target for the stock from $182.00 to $144.00 in a report on Thursday, June 1st.
+TGT has been the subject of a number of recent analyst reports.
+JPMorgan Chase & Co. downgraded Target from an “overweight” rating to a “neutral” rating and reduced their price objective for the company from $182.00 to $144.00 in a research note on Thursday, June 1st.
 StockNews.com downgraded Target from a “buy” rating to a “hold” rating in a research note on Thursday.
-Finally, Citigroup downgraded Target from a “buy” rating to a “neutral” rating and reduced their price objective for the company from $177.00 to $130.00 in a research note on Friday, June 9th.
+Citigroup downgraded Target from a “buy” rating to a “neutral” rating and reduced their price objective for the company from $177.00 to $130.00 in a research note on Friday, June 9th.
+Finally, TheStreet downgraded Target from a “b-” rating to a “c+” rating in a research note on Friday, June 16th.
 Fifteen investment analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
 According to MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus price target of $178.10.

 Target Stock Performance

-Target (NYSE:TGT – Get Free Report) last issued its quarterly earnings data on Wednesday, May 17th.
-The retailer reported $2.05 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.76 by $0.29.
+Target (NYSE:TGT – Get Free Report) last released its quarterly earnings results on Wednesday, May 17th.
+The retailer reported $2.05 earnings per share for the quarter, beating the consensus estimate of $1.76 by $0.29.
+The firm had revenue of $24.95 billion for the quarter, compared to analysts’ expectations of $25.28 billion.
 Target had a return on equity of 24.49% and a net margin of 2.49%.
-The business had revenue of $24.95 billion for the quarter, compared to analysts’ expectations of $25.28 billion.
-During the same quarter in the prior year, the firm posted $2.19 EPS.
-The firm’s quarterly revenue was up .5% on a year-over-year basis.
-Research analysts forecast that Target Co. will post 8.19 EPS for the current fiscal year.
+The company’s revenue was up .5% compared to the same quarter last year.
+During the same quarter last year, the firm posted $2.19 EPS.
+As a group, equities analysts predict that Target Co. will post 8.19 EPS for the current fiscal year.

 Target Increases Dividend

 The firm also recently declared a quarterly dividend, which will be paid on Sunday, September 10th.
-Shareholders of record on Wednesday, August 16th will be issued a $1.10 dividend.
-The ex-dividend date is Tuesday, August 15th.
+Shareholders of record on Wednesday, August 16th will be paid a dividend of $1.10 per share.
+The ex-dividend date of this dividend is Tuesday, August 15th.
+This is an increase from Target’s previous quarterly dividend of $1.08.
 This represents a $4.40 annualized dividend and a dividend yield of 3.36%.
-This is a boost from Target’s previous quarterly dividend of $1.08.
-Target’s dividend payout ratio (DPR) is presently 73.59%.
+Target’s dividend payout ratio (DPR) is 73.59%.

 Target Profile